robert-hh/Micropython-Editor/README.md

 for all other use cases, when the window size is changed.
 - HOME toggles again between start-of-line and start-of-text.
 END moves always to end-of-line
-- Dropped context sensitive behaviour of Tab, Backtab, Backspace and Delete.
+- Dropped context sensitive behavior of Tab, Backtab, Backspace and Delete.
 Too confusing.
 - Dropped the line number column, and made the status line permanent in all modes.
 - Rearranged the code such that any platform related sections are grouped together.